 For outdoor enthusiasts, Spain is one of the premier places for recreation, offering a wide range of water sports.
 You can head north to Barcelona to visit the beautiful countryside or spend time in the beautiful islands or cities of Seville, Madrid or Valencia.

-Rome, the Eternal City.
-Great place for Aperitivo.
+Rome, the eternal city for having amazing experience while traveling Europe.
+Also, it is a great place for having Aperitivo.
 These are just a few of the many names that indicate the only place in the world where you can find ancient ruins, world famous museums, Baroque palaces, Renaissance fountains, upscale shops and pizzas.
 Rome is undoubtedly a fascinating and lovely city.